SIGNAL (2016): a journey of noise-appreciation.

 Just like that, my taste in music converted as well.
 I discovered musicians who incorporated recordings of such industrial sounds into their production, and eventually, I got into synthetic noises too.
 Suddenly, noise wasn't a disturbance; it was a medium, an instrument.

-All that resulted in a good sized desire to create something of this matter.
-The idea that I could orchestrate noises hands-on followed me for some years, until the fall of 2016, when I finally took a step ahead.
+All that resulted in a good-sized desire to create something of this matter.
+The idea that I could orchestrate noises hands-on followed me for some years, until the fall of 2016 when I finally took a step ahead.
 I got a freeware virtual synthesizer, started to press buttons, turn knobs, and soon I preoccupied myself within a layer of audio mayhem.
 Sweet!
-I couldn't get enough of it..

-Roughly at the same time, I learned that one you convert any electronic file into sound waves.
-It can be a .pdf, an excel sheet, but more importantly an image or a video.. then, one can edit it just as if they'll edit a song.
-This, obviously, cause a change of the original file (which fundamentally is not a sound) and will cause the file to be corrupted.
-When the corruption occurs in image data, it can result in a change of colors, blur, artefacts of noise... something most users would like to avoid - unless, you do all that on purpose.
+Roughly at the same time, I learned that it is possible to convert any electronic file into sound waves.
+It can be a .pdf, an excel sheet, but more importantly, an image or a video.
+Then, one can edit it as if they'll edit a song.
+This causes a change of the original file (which fundamentally is not a sound) and corrupts the file.
+When the corruption occurs in image data, it can result in a change of colors, blur, artefacts of noise... something most users would like to avoid - unless one does all that on purpose.

 The timing couldn't be better, as this visual noise works hand in hand with the audio noises.

-Audio-wise, I accompanied the synths sounds with recordings of various noises outside, such as plenty of elevators sound across the city and trains at a local railway station.
+Audio-wise, I accompanied the synths sounds with recordings of various sounds across the city.
 I also sampled a part of Saul Williams' poem "Gunshots By Computer," to complement the story.